sergatron/ASHRAE---Great-Energy-Predictor-III/Project_Overview.md

 Additionally, `early_stopping_rounds` parameter will stop training when a metric has not improved in some number of rounds on the evaluation subset.
 This can prevent the model from overfitting because if it's allowed to continue training for the entire specififed number of rounds, then it will continue making improvements on the training subset even though there has been no improvement on the evaluation subset.

-In terms of regularization, `reg_lambda`, an alias for L2 loss, controls the regularization of the model.
-Increasing this value limits the complexity by preventing the model from fitting to the noise and improve its ability to discover the true signal.
+In terms of regularization, `reg_lambda`, an alias for L2-loss, controls the regularization of the model.
+Increasing this value limits the complexity by adding a penalty to the loss function and preventing the model from fitting to the noise.
+In turn, this penalty may improve the model's ability to discover the true signal and ignore the noise.

 Parameters `num_boost_round` and `learning_rate` are inversely proportional and also can control overfitting.
 A very small `learning_rate` value may provide the best accuracy but that would require an increase in `num_boost_round`.
 This essentially will allow the model to take small steps towards minimizing the error but at the cost of increasing the number of iterations taken to reach the minimum.
 Settings the `num_boost_round` to a large value, and `learning_rate` to a small value, would allow the model to converge on the minimum error but then it's more likely to overfit.
 Therefore, finding the optimal values between these parameters allows the model to reach a reasonable error rate within a given amount of iterations.
 [4]